lcacollect/frontend/README.md

 # LCA Collect

-LCA Collect is a web platform for collecting documentation for LCA (Life Cycle Assessment).
+LCAcollect is a web platform for collecting documentation for LCA (Life Cycle Assessment).
-LCA Collect has been developed by [Arkitema](https://arkitema.com) and [COWI](https://cowi.com) and given to the Danish Building Industry to be used widely in the industry.
+LCAcollect has been developed by [Arkitema](https://arkitema.com) and [COWI](https://cowi.com) and given to the Danish Building Industry to be used widely in the industry.

 ## Introduction

-This the frontend app for the LCA Collect Tool.
+This the frontend app for the LCAcollect Tool.
 It is written in Typescript and React.

 ## Get started